 Resource: aws_instance#

-Provides an EC2 instance resource.
+Manages an EC2 instance.
 This allows instances to be created, updated, and deleted.
 Instances also support provisioning.

 Example Usage#